OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

 There are two types of runtimes used by Office Add-ins:

 - **JavaScript-only runtime**: A JavaScript engine supplemented with support for [WebSockets](https://developer.mozilla.org/docs/Web/API/WebSockets_API), [Full CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/docs/Web/HTTP/CORS), and client-side storage of data.
 It doesn't support [local storage](https://developer.mozilla.org/docs/Web/API/Window/localStorage) or cookies.
-It doesn't support any of the Office JavaScript Library APIs in the [Office](/javascript/api/office) namespace.
-- **Browser runtime**: Includes all the features of a JavaScript-only runtime and adds support for Office JavaScript Library APIs in the [Office](/javascript/api/office) namespace, [local storage](https://developer.mozilla.org/docs/Web/API/Window/localStorage), a [rendering engine](https://developer.mozilla.org/docs/Glossary/Rendering_engine) that renders HTML, and cookies.
+- **Browser runtime**: Includes all the features of a JavaScript-only runtime and adds support for [local storage](https://developer.mozilla.org/docs/Web/API/Window/localStorage), a [rendering engine](https://developer.mozilla.org/docs/Glossary/Rendering_engine) that renders HTML, and cookies.

 Details about these types are later in this article at [JavaScript-only runtime](#javascript-only-runtime) and [Browser runtime](#browser-runtime).